fiizzy/coinforbarter_sdk_flutter_V1.0.0/README.md

 2. Go to the API section of the dashboard and get your _public keys_ [test keys for testing]

-3. import the CoinForBarter SDK and follow the code example.
+3. Import the CoinForBarter SDK and follow the code example.

+> **IMPORTANT:**
+>
+> To use CoinForBarter SDK, you must use `GetMaterialApp` instead of just `MaterialApp` at the start of your entire project.
+>
+> This is because CoinForBarter SDK depends contextless state management and depends on the [GetX_package](https://pub.dev/packages/get).
+>
+> This however doesn't disturb any start managment package that you are using.